Oct. 2, 2024

 Congratulations Alex.
 We're talking on the day that you published the first two episodes of Hyperfixed.
 How's it feel?

 Alex Goldman: I'm pretty happy.
-Like, you know, could, could go a lot worse.
+You know, could, could go a lot worse.
 There weren't any weird technical problems.
-We got our mixes done last night before like one in the morning.
-Like I consider all of that a big success.
+We got our mixes done last night before, like one in the morning.I consider all of that a big success.

-Jeff Umbro: I go back to the, I think it was like one of the final episodes of Startup.
-I don't even remember if it was you or PJ or someone at Gimlet, but there was a conversation had with Alex Bloomberg about how everybody was getting kind of burnt out because they were always up until midnight, like finishing mixes.
+Jeff Umbro: I go back to the, I think it was one of the final episodes of Startup.
+I don't even remember if it was you or PJ or someone at Gimlet, but there was a conversation had with Alex Bloomberg about how everybody was getting kind of burnt out because they were always up until midnight, finishing mixes.

-And I think about that a lot because I've only really ever had one project where like I was literally up until three, well, two projects where I was up until 3am every night, like finishing the edits.
-And I feel very lucky about that, but like, it sounds like you guys, you know, historically kind of bring it to the brink often.
+And I think about that a lot because I've only really ever had one project where I was literally up until three, well, two projects where I was up until 3am every night, finishing the edits.
+And I feel very lucky about that, but it sounds like you guys, you know, historically kind of bring it to the brink often.

 Is that right?